 Cost of living in Barcelona

-Barcelona is another top expat destination.
 Offering a sea + mountain landscape, it has everything you need.

-Nevertheless, the problem with the rent is completely real; moving towards the 500-700€ per month.
+However the problem with rent prices is getting worse; moving towards €500-700 per month.
 That, compared to the average wage, is really high.

 As a student, opting for a shared flat is the go-to option.